 - Sales, leases, or licenses to use certain property or goods (tangible personal property). - Sales and rentals, admissions, amusement machine receipts, and vending machine receipts (except food and beverage sales reported on Line E).
-The amount of taxable sales from amusement machines are also separately reported on Line 19. - Sales of services including nonresidential interior pest control, nonresidential interior janitorial and cleaning services, residential and nonresidential burglar and other protection services, and detective services. - Sales and untaxed purchases or uses of electricity taxed at the rate of 6.95% (2.6% imposed under Chapter 203, Florida Statutes [F.S.], and 4.35% imposed under Chapter 212, F.S.), plus surtax.
-You must also report this amount on Line 17.

-• Sales and untaxed purchases of dyed diesel fuel used in vessels or off-road equipment taxed at the rate of 6% sales tax, plus surtax.
+The amount of taxable sales from amusement machines are also separately reported on Line 19. - Sales of services including nonresidential interior pest control, nonresidential interior janitorial and cleaning services, residential and nonresidential burglar and other protection services, and detective services. - Sales and untaxed purchases or uses of electricity taxed at the rate of 6.95% (2.6% imposed under Chapter 203, Florida Statutes (F.S.), and 4.35% imposed under Chapter 212, F.S.), plus surtax.
+You must also report this amount on Line 17. - Sales and untaxed purchases of dyed diesel fuel used in vessels or off-road equipment taxed at the rate of 6% sales tax, plus surtax.
 You must also report this amount on Line 18.

-NOTE: Registered Florida motor vehicle dealers may use the method described in Sales and Use Tax on Motor Vehicles (Brochure GT-800030) to report tax on sales of motor vehicles to out-of-state residents.
+NOTE: Registered Florida motor vehicle dealers may use the method described in Tax Information for Motor Vehicle Dealers (Form GT-400400) to report tax on sales of motor vehicles to out-of-state residents.